-And, it’s a problem which doesn’t discriminate, a lot of our clients from the international jet-set arrive in the south of France frazzled and step off their private jets and come straight to us for antijet lag massage treatments before they head off on their yachts or to their hotels.
+Jet lag is a problem which doesn’t discriminate, a lot of our clients from the international jet-set arrive in the south of France frazzled and step off their private jets and come straight to us for anti jet lag massage treatments before they head off on their yachts or to their hotels.

-Hydrate.
-It’s so tempting to help yourself to the duty-free drinks trolley every time it passes you in the aisle in mid-air.
-While one antioxidant packed red wine is fine, if you can resist the urge to drink booze the entire way across the Atlantic, your body will thank you for it after you land.
+It’s so tempting to help yourself to the drinks trolley every time it passes you in the aisle in mid-air.
+While one antioxidant packed red wine is fine, if you can resist the urge to drink alcohol the entire way across the Atlantic, your body will thank you for it after you land.

 Planes dehydrate you anyway, so your hangover will be at least twice as bad if you drink whilst flying and your best bet is to sip bottled water as you fly.

 As a rule of thumb, for every five hours in the air, drinking one litre of water is a good idea.
 And, yes, coffee and tea might seem like easy pick me ups, but it’s best to stay away from caffeine when you’re flying.
 It’s a stimulant, which means you’re going to crash and feel tired after the initial buzz, which will only add to you feeling shabby when you arrive at your destination.

 Perhaps take herbal teabags with you in your bag if you want a hot drink, you can ask for sliced fresh lemon and have that with hot water before you land to kickstart your system, and during the flight consider sipping camomile tea so you relax.

 Those trays that airlines hand out with pre-packaged reheated meals are packed with all kinds of preservatives, salt, starchy heavy carbs and refined sugar.